 Include some time in the border town of Livingstone when planning your Zambia safari.
-Situated a mere 10 kilometres from the spectacular Victoria Falls, an excursion to Livingstone will satisfy historical, cultural and archaeological curiosity.
+Situated a mere 10 kilometers from the spectacular Victoria Falls, an excursion to Livingstone will satisfy historical, cultural and archaeological curiosity.
 It is also home to the Mosi-oa-Tunya National Park, a small but vibrant park along the banks of the Zambezi River.
 The wildlife park includes tall riverine forest with palm trees, miombo woodland and grassland with plenty of birds, and animals including Angolan giraffe, Burchell’s zebra and a variety of antelope.
-JENMAN African Safaris have popular tour packages that allow you to experience the very best of Africa.
+Jenman African Safaris has popular tour packages that allow you to experience the very best of Africa.

 With a variety of natural wonders, iconic species and endless landscapes, a Zambia safari offers endless opportunities for the most magical of experiences.
-From the wildlife paradises of South Luangwa to the impressive stature of the Victoria Falls just outside Livingstone, a Zambia holiday is inviting discovery.
-A Zambia wildlife safari in the world-renowned wilderness that is South Luangwa National Park, is an unrivalled experience.
+From the wildlife paradises of South Luangwa to the impressive stature of the Victoria Falls just outside Livingstone, a Zambia safari is inviting discovery.
+The world-renowned wilderness that is South Luangwa National Park is an unrivalled experience.
 Wildlife concentrations along the meandering Luangwa River and its lagoons are amongst the most intense in Africa.
 The river teems with hippo and crocodiles and supports more than 60 different mammals and over 400 bird species.
 It also one of the best-known Zambian parks for walking safaris.

 You have the option to include the Kafue National Park on the itinerary of your vacation to Zambia as this gem is a destination not to be missed.
 This Zambian park boasts an impressive antelope population, from roan and sable, red lechwe and hartebeest to the endemic puku.
 The Busanga Plains in the far north-west of the park, are one of Zambia’s most significant wetland areas and a haven for birds, with more than 500 species roaming the skies.
 The bustling town of Livingstone is the perfect springboard to discover Zambia.
 It is named after David Livingstone, the Scottish explorer and missionary who was the first European to explore the area.
 Fulfil your historical and cultural appetite with visits to a variety of museums, local villages and craft markets.
-Adrenaline-fueled activities like jet boating, bungee jumping and micro lighting await with the mighty Victoria Falls just 10 kilometres away.
+Adrenaline-fueled activities like jet boating, bungee jumping and micro lighting await with the mighty Victoria Falls just 10 kilometers away.

 The Cookson’s Wildebeest is a subspecies of the blue wildebeest, making it a compelling reason to explore the South Luangwa National Park in Zambia.
 Endemic to the Luangwa Valley, these animals add to the park’s allure and are predominantly concentrated in the northern regions of the reserve.
 Distinguishing themselves from their counterparts, Cookson’s Wildebeest exhibit distinct characteristics that make them truly unique.